Dart Frog Care Sheet

 Most commercial terrariums have ventilated mesh lids that allow moisture to evaporate too quickly.
 This can be resolved by placing a large piece of glass over the top.
 The glass will help trap in moisture and keep humidity levels high.
 A quick but temporary solution is to place clear Seran Wrap over the top and tape it down.
 Once you've taken these steps your vivarium should only have to be misted once per day!
 One way to tell if your vivarium is holding enough humidity is you should still be able to see small amounts of condensation on plant leaves or glass 18 hours after your previous misting.

 (Aquariums with glass lids can also be used as enclosures!)

-The biggest thing to remember is that unlike most animals we think of, dart frogs do not drink water with their mouths.
+It is important to know that unlike most animals, dart frogs do not drink water

-Dart frogs are have special skin that can absorb moisture from the air and puddles they sit in.
+Dart frogs have special skin that absorbs water.
 This is why it's very important that dart frogs have high humidity at all times.

-An important component to a self-maintaining vivarium are the different substrate layers.
+An important component to a self-maintaining vivarium is the different substrate layers.
 Here is a list of the 4 we use in our vivariums.

 - The Drainage Layer - This layer is the first layer that should be installed and can be created by using several different materials.
-Without it, water would have nowhere to go and completely saturate the soil; drowning your plants, isopods, and sprintails.
-Hydroton, matala and eggcrate are common drainage layers that can be used.
+Without it, water would have nowhere to go and completely saturate the soil; drowning your plants, isopods, and springtails. hydroton, matala and eggcrate are common drainage layers that can be used.

 - Substrate Barrier - This thin layer is laid over the top of the drainage layer to prevent soil from falling into your drainage.
 Fiber Glass window screen mesh and landscaping frabic are readily available at local hardware stores and can be used effectively for this purpose.